phetsims/phet-info/doc/phet-software-design-patterns.md

 Modules operate as independent pieces of code and are used throughout the whole PhET project.
 Take a look at some examples in [sim code](https://github.com/phetsims/equality-explorer/blob/master/js/common/view/BoxNode.js), [common code](https://github.com/phetsims/joist/blob/master/js/HomeButton.js), and [code for build tools](https://github.com/phetsims/perennial/blob/master/js/common/build.js).

-Modules are also sometimes referred to as packages in the PhET project.

 ----

 #### Importing Modules: